CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 $ kubectl port-forward <KIALI_POD_NAME> 20001:20001 -n istio-system
 ```

-> In this case, we don't expose the service via LoadBalander.
-We just use port-forwarding to the running pod as another possibility to use internal K8s services.

-Now, open your browser at http://localhost:20001/console/overview and login with the credentials you set in the `values.yaml` file.
+Now, open your browser at http://localhost:20001/kiali/console/overview and login with the standard credentials (admin/admin).

-Todos for you:
+### Todos for you ###

 First, run the application in **loop-mode** and put some load on your cluster.